Marker Logo

 Erected by Jackson Business & Community Association.
 (Marker Number 16.)

 Location.
 38° 20.931′ N, 120° 46.439′ W. Marker is in Jackson, California, in Amador County.
-Marker is on North Main Street, on the right when traveling north.
+It is on North Main Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 42 North Main Street, Jackson CA 95642, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-M Harris Clothing Store (a few steps from this marker); Steckler's Building (a few steps from this marker); U.S. Bakery, Early Amador Dispatch (a few steps from this marker); Adam's Express Agency (a few steps from this marker); Brumel's Building (a few steps from this marker); - Jackson - (within shouting distance of this marker); Tellier's St. Louis Saloon (within shouting distance of this marker); Levy & Co. (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: M Harris Clothing Store (a few steps from this marker); Steckler's Building (a few steps from this marker); U.S. Bakery, Early Amador Dispatch (a few steps from this marker); Adam's Express Agency (a few steps from this marker); Brumel's Building (a few steps from this marker); - Jackson - (within shouting distance of this marker); Tellier's St. Louis Saloon (within shouting distance of this marker); Levy & Co. (within shouting distance of this marker).
 Touch for a list and map of all markers in Jackson.

 Regarding S. Harris Clothing Store.
-From the "Walking Main Street Jackson" tour brochure:
+From the "Walking Main Street Jackson" tour

 Paid Advertisement